S1aX0r/Basher/README.md

 # Basher
-Bash script that looks for points of interest within Linux file systems.
-Looks for hosts, users, applications, shell history, and sudo capabilites.
+Bash script that looks for points of interest within Unix file systems.
+Looks for hosts, users, applications, shell history, and vulnerable SUIDs/directories.